 There are many remedies that we can use to remove this unwanted pests in our garden.
 But as they say, prevention is better than cure.
 Here are simple ways and traditional ways to maintain a pest free garden.

 Always keep your backyard clean and orderly, it will lessen the infestation or might as well stop pests from coming in.
-Removing wood and logs in your garden is a good way of preventing termites and other pests.
+Removing wood and logs in your garden is a good way of preventing pests.
 They are conducive for living and these insects will build nests around those areas.